financial aid: Federal Aid

 |Amount of Potential Direct Graduate PLUS Loan||$4,000|

-*The amounts used above are for concept purposes only
+*The amounts used above are for illustration only

 The amount of a Perkins Loan varies but seldom exceeds $4,000 per year.
 The federal regulations permit undergraduates to be considered for $5500 per year and graduates to be considered for $8000 per year.
 Perkins loan is dependent on the student's need according to the FAFSA calculation, revolving institution funds from prior Perkins loans collections and other variable established by the educational institution.
 Loans are repayable at a 5 percent annual interest rate beginning nine months after an individual ceases to be at least a half-time student.
 A student may have up to ten years to repay the loan at a minimum of $40 per month, depending on the amount owed.
 The maximum amount that a student may borrow through the Perkins Loan program at all institutions is $27,000 for undergraduates and $60,000 for graduates (including Perkins loans as an undergraduate per Higher Education Opportunity Act (HEOA) August 14, 2008)